MSN Program Admission Process

 Three (3) letters of recommendation from:

-a) a former faculty member in an undergraduate nursing program
+- a former faculty member in an undergraduate nursing progra

 Official undergraduate and graduate transcripts from all colleges and universities attended.